SaltyJoss/FischerTechnik-3D-Robot/README.md

 # FischerTechnik-3D-Robot

-  ## Robot_Function
+  ## Robot_Function - C++

   ### MOTOR_FUNCTION
     - Contains the robots functions, each motor (TT, Z, ARM, GRIP)
-    -
+    - allocates them a variable to the corresponding pin
+    - uses the whole relay to take advantage of going opposite ways
+    - utilising back skills from C++ / C to code this part
+    - basic functions for now, looking into more complex ideas

-  ## RobotController
+  ## RobotController - JAVA

-  ### CLASS: ControllerUI
+  ### CLASS: UI
+    - main class
-    - JFrame UI class
+    - deals with JFrame creation and menu page
-    - Extends and Imports JFrame for graphical window
-    - Custom buttons to controll the robot
-    - throws controllerExceptions
-    - Parent to the 'motorname' subclasses

-    CLASS: motorTT
-      - subclass of ControllerUI
-      - deals with the TT motor (base rotation)
+    - deals with porting to arduino - Using the library: com.fazecast.jSerialComm

-    CLASS: motorZ
-      - subclass of ControllerUI
-      - deals with the Z motor (vertical movement)
+    - deals with outputting to arduino
+    - contains important methods used elsewhere

-    CLASS: motorARM
+  ### CLASS: controllerUI
-      - subclass of ControllerUI
+    - subClass
+    - extends JPanel
-      - deals with the ARM motor (horizontal movement)
+    - deals with data of the motors movements (0,0,0,0) was the easiest way for me to read it

-    CLASS: motorGRIP
-      - subclass of ControllerUI
+    - helps get correct data to output to arduino
+    - uses cardLayout from UI class to create an easy button system on the UI
-      - deals with the GRIP motor (pincer movemement
+    - deals with UI of the whole control Panel page

   ### CLASS: portArduino
     - Driver class
     - ports to arduino
-    - runs obj UI
+    - has obj UI
+    - runs the method portIdentify()

   ### CLASS: controllerExceptions
     - Parent class to the exceptions for UI-Specific, and Port-specific
     - extends Exceptions
+    - precauctionary